void-linux/void-packages/CONTRIBUTING.md

 * for template modifications without a version change, use ```<pkgname>: <reason>``` ([example](https://github.com/void-linux/void-packages/commit/8b68d6bf1eb997cd5e7c095acd040e2c5379c91d)).

+* for package removals, use ```<pkgname>: remove package``` ([example](https://github.com/void-linux/void-packages/commit/83784632d94deee5d038c8e1c4c1dffa922fca21)).

+* for `common/shlibs` modifications, use `common/shlibs: <pkgname>` ([example](https://github.com/void-linux/void-packages/commit/613651c91811cb4fd2e1a6be701c87072d759a9f)).

 If you want to describe your changes in more detail, add an empty line followed by those details ([example](https://github.com/void-linux/void-packages/commit/f1c45a502086ba1952f23ace9084a870ce437bc6)).
+Pull requests with changes to packages that take too long to build, such as Firefox and the Linux kernel, should include `[ci skip]` in the last line of the commits, to avoid unnecessarily spending the CI builders' time, since the package is not going to finish building under the 50 minute limit.
+In such cases, the package should be built and cross-built locally for a combination of architectures and libc.

 For further information, please consult the [manual](https://github.com/void-linux/void-packages/blob/master/Manual.md).